 I've seen them, and I'm sure you have, too.
 Rocks are stacked and balanced in various formations on hiking trails, beaches, and in deserts.
 Unfortunately, these rock towers can be dangerous and harmful to the environment, and that's why they're not legal in National Parks according to the Hiking Authority.

 According to The New Yorker, Acadia National Park in Bar Harbor, Maine, used the help of several volunteers to destroy nearly thirty-five hundred rock stacks on two mountains alone in 2016 and 2017.
 Here's a list of all of the national parks in New England and the northeast on the National Parks Service website.
 There are a lot of them that you might not have realized are out there.

 Hiking Authority says national parks consider stacked rocks as vandalism, and you can be fined for building your own cairns.
 First, you're disturbing the natural environment, and secondly, there's also the danger of weather knocking them down, humans disturbing them by adding to them, or wildlife bothering them, which makes injury a real possibility as well.

 And in reality, according to Ausable River Association, we shouldn't be building rock cairns anywhere, even if rules and laws don't exist.

-I'm glad our national parks made it illegal, and just so you know, always double-check any rules in city and state-owned parks and beaches, as well around New England.
+I'm glad our national parks made it illegal, and just so you know, always double-check any rules in city and state-owned parks and beaches.
 They may have rules against rock stacking and balancing.

 By the way, rock balancing is a practice that’s been going on for 4,000 years, and although it's not clear why stone and rock stacking became a thing, experts speculate it's for either navigation or religious purposes and burial plots.
 By the way, they're officially called rock cairns.
 The word 'cairn' comes from a Gaelic term that means “heap of stones."